ipfs/ipfs-blog/src/_blog/2024-brave-migration-guide.md

 ## Moving the Brave IPFS Repository

-The IPFS repository, often referred to as `$IPFS_PATH` (aka `.ipfs`), contains all your IPFS data, IPNS keys, and PeerID identify of your IPFS node.
+The IPFS repository, often referred to as `$IPFS_PATH` (aka `~/.ipfs`), contains all your IPFS data, IPNS keys, and PeerID identify of your IPFS node.
 Brave's IPFS Node used the same repository format as Kubo, making migration to IPFS Desktop relatively easy.

 If you did not use IPFS Desktop before, you can simply swap `.ipfs` created by IPFS Desktop with the one from your Brave node.
 This is the simplest way of migrating your node, all data, pins, IPNS keys, addresses and PeerID will remain the same and IPNS publishing will continue working.